namurphy/hack.plasmapy.org/CODE_OF_CONDUCT.rst

 and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
-Project team members should recuse themselves from enforcement of the code of conduct for a given incident if they have an actual or apparent conflict of interest.
+Project team members should recurse themselves from enforcement of the code of conduct for a given incident if they have an actual or apparent conflict of interest.
 Further details of specific enforcement policies may be posted separately.

-Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project’s leadership.
+Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

 Attribution
 -----------